scottish-government-design-system/designsystem.gov.scot/components/hide-this-page/index.md

 When a user clicks on the hide this page button, it:
 1. changes the current tab to the Google homepage
-1. removes the previous page visit from the history
+1. removes the previous page visit from the browser history
 1. opens the BBC Weather website in a new active tab

-It does not remove every visit to a sensitive page from the history.
-It only removes the active page on which the user clicks the button.
+It does not remove every visit to a sensitive page from the browser history.
+It only removes the page on which the user clicks the button.

 ### When to use this component